jemvega/weightlifting-workout-progress-log/README.md

 My interest in weightlifting began recently because of a shift in my fitness goals: I wanted to gain strength and improve my physique.
 I quickly learned that, if I wanted to observe my progress towards my achieving my goals, I needed to have objective and quantitative measurements.
 I began studying various fitness principles and methodologies until I could design my own weightlifting program - i.e. a schedule of selected exercises, frequency of training, intensity (weight, resistance, interval between sets, interval between training days per week), volume (number of repititions and number of sets), periodization (undulation, linearity, and conjugation), and time cycle (microcycle, mesocycle, and macrocycle) - that could fit my goals and ability.
 Since I started weightlifting, I have been using a journal to plan and log my workouts every week.

 ## Data Selection/Entry
-Because my workout data is kept in a journal, I created a Python file, `<weightlifting-workout-data-cleanup.py>`, which allowed me to input the data and write it to a .csv file `<workout_data_raw.csv`>.
+Because my workout data is kept in a journal, I created a Python file, [`<weightlifting-workout-data-cleanup.ipynb>`](https://github.com/jemvega/weightlifting-workout-progress-log/blob/master/weightlifting-workout-data-cleanup.ipynb), which allowed me to input the data and write it to a .csv file [`<workout_data_raw.csv`>](https://github.com/jemvega/weightlifting-workout-progress-log/blob/master/workout_data_raw.csv).

 When logging my workout data into this repository, I only included the following metrics:
 * Exercise,
 * Number of Sets,
 * Number of Reps,
-* Weight in Lbs,
+* Weight in lbs,
 * Date
 * Time, and
 * Duration of complete workout including warm-up time in minutes.

 However, even some of these data points are empty/null, as I did not always remember to log the start time, end time, or duration of my workouts.

 There is selection bias in the data because I only chose to log the following compound exercises:
-This workout data only takes into account the following exercises:
 * Back Squat,
 * Overhead Squat,
 * Front Squat,